clemensv/avrotize/README.md

 Read more about the C# code generation in the [C# code generation documentation](csharpcodegen.md).

-### Generate Java code from Avro schema
+### Generate Java code from Avrotize Schema

 ```bash
 avrotize a2java --avsc <path_to_avro_schema_file> --java <path_to_java_directory> [--package <java_package_name>] [--avro-annotation] [--jackson-annotation] [--pascal-properties]
 ```

 Parameters:
-- `--avsc`: The path to the Avro schema file to be converted.
+- `--avsc`: The path to the Avrotize Schema file to be converted.
 - `--java`: The path to the Java directory to write the conversion result to.
 - `--package`: (optional) The Java package name to use in the generated Java classes.
 - `--avro-annotation`: (optional) If set, the tool will add Avro annotations to the Java classes.